FOCUS is a self-paced, online career guidance tool used to assist you in self-assessment and career exploration.

 - During the fall or spring semester, internships are part of a student’s regular course load.

-- During the summer, students enroll in the appropriate number of credit hours at a reduced tuition cost of $200/hour.
+- During the summer, students enroll in the appropriate number of credit hours at a reduced tuition cost of $200 per hour (up to 3 hours).

 - Students are responsible for the corresponding per-credit-hour tuition cost.